gone-phishing/SDW/README.md

 **Code Quality:**

 Sonarqube has been used for dependency analysis and maintaining the code quality.
 If the sonarqube server is running during maven build time, the quality report generated can be accessed on [http://localhost:9000](http://localhost:9000)

+**License:**

+The project has been released under Apache Software License 2.0